01-DC/Crop-Recommendation/README.md

 ---

+## Run it on your Browser now!
+(New)

+- Just click on this [link](https://share.streamlit.io/simeetnayan81/crop-recommendation/main/app.py)

+- Enjoy!

+---

 ## How to run on Local Machine

 - Download the Github Package from this repo and Unzip it anywhere.